Sdcrouse/crafting-html-docs-readme-v-000/README.md

 structure and meaning of web content.
 Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome interpret the HTML code and use it to create rendered output.
 Unlike Ruby, JavaScript and other programming languages, markup languages like HTML can't process logic.
-You can't write in HTML:
-"print this line 3 times" or "if it's Thursday, make the heading 'Baloney Sandwiches for Lunch!'"
+You can't write in HTML, "print this line 3 times" or "if it's Thursday, make the heading 'Baloney Sandwiches for Lunch!'"